Everything you need to know about visiting Abu Dhabi in January

 - Experience an overnight desert safari in the Al Katim Desert, outside of the city, where you can enjoy camel rides, sand sports, an Arabic buffet dinner and Bedouin hospitality – compare Abu Dhabi desert safari options here.

-- A visit to see the new Jubail Mangrove Park on Al Jubail Island is a great way to get some fresh air and see the great outdoors and learn more about the UAE’s unique marine life.
+- A visit to see the new Jubail Mangrove Park on Al Jubail Island is a great way to get some fresh air, see the great outdoors, and learn more about the UAE’s unique marine life.
+If you get a rainy day, though, the National Aquarium is another great indoor choice for marine life lovers.

-- Visit Al Hudayriyat Island, the city’s latest leisure destination to open to the public, which includes adrenaline activities from high ropes and a skating park through to the beautiful new waterfront dining venue Marsana with a public beach and splash park on hand.
-An inflatable water park on the beach has joined the entertainment lineup this winter.
+- Visit Al Hudayriyat Island, the city’s latest leisure destination to open to the public, which includes adrenaline activities from high ropes and a skating park through to the beautiful waterfront dining venue Marsana with a public beach and splash park on hand.
+An inflatable water park on the beach has joined the entertainment lineup this winter, along with Trail X, for trying out your mountain biking skills.

 Check out the best things to do in Abu Dhabi every month here